The easiest Healthy Vegan Queso Dip made with only 5 ingredients. No one will know this healthy dip is dairy free! On the table in 10 minutes.

 - 1 red bell pepper, de-seeded and chopped

 - 2 tbsp nutritional yeast

 - ½ tsp turmeric (optional but recommended for color)

-- If using high speed blender or Nutribullet, place cashews in a bowl with warm water.
-Set aside while you chop pepper.
+- Place cashews in a small bowl.
+Cover with warm water and set aside while you chop pepper.